-Methicillin-resistant staphylococcus aureus (MRSA) is a potentially serious infection that resists antibiotics.
+Methicillin-resistant staphylococcus aureus (MRSA) is a potentially serious infection that resists this antibiotic used to treat infections.
+It may be resistant to many antibiotics, especially if the infection was contracted in a healthcare setting.
 MRSA can affect the skin, blood, bones, or lungs.
 A person can either be infected or colonized with MRSA.

 There are two types of MRSA infections:

 MRSA is caused by bacteria that adapt to repeated exposure to antibiotics, building up a resistance to them.

 Factors that may increase your chance of developing MRSA include:

 MRSA may not cause any symptoms in people who are colonized, but not infected, with the bacteria.
 In those that have symptoms, MRSA may cause: